-If you love staple vegan recipes that don’t disappoint then you’ll love these classic vegan Rosemary & Parmesan Biscuits with truffle maple syrup!
+If you love staple vegan recipes that don’t disappoint or crave all things truffle, you’re going to love these classic vegan Rosemary & Parmesan Biscuits with truffle “honey”!

 Why this recipe rocks: